Environmental performance*

 • 6The data presented in this table for the years 2019 to 2021 include all sites in the aviation division.
 To establish a baseline measure for the 2025 ESG targets, we excluded sites divested in 2020 (Belfast, Morocco, Tucson BCA and West Virginia) and added the two sites that met our reporting scope criteria in 2020 (Singapore and Biggin Hill).
 That is why our 2021 ESG report shows a baseline measure of 102.5 thousands of tonnes of CO2e in 2019 for GHG emissions, and a performance of 89.9 thousands of tonnes of CO2e in 2020 for GHG emissions.

 • 7GHG intensity relates to scope 1 and 2 emissions only.
-It includes the following gases: CO2, CH4, N2O, and HFCs.
+It includes the gases CO2, CH4, N2O, and HFCs.

 • 8Ozone-Depleting Substances (ODS) are used in air conditioning units, freezers, refrigerants in our facilities, trains and aircraft.
 We calculate the GHG emissions using the amount of ODS associated to accidental leaks in equipments and then applying the relevant global warming potentials from the International Panel (2007 Fourth Assessment Report) covering hydro fluoro carbons.